Skip to main content

 How to spot the MG is in the WWM/Safe mode?

 Once the WWM/Safe mode is enabled, the LED on the MG will begin to rainbow.
-Once the MG detects the wired connection on the port 1 1, the LED will turn white.
+Once the MG detects the wired connection on port 1 the LED will turn white.
 This provides a confirmation that the device is using the wired connection on port 1 as the primary uplink.

 The right graphic highlights the port 1 configuration in the role as a WAN1 interface when enabling Wired Wan Mode.